Seems like every day brings a new onslaught of half-truths and outright lies.

-We are assaulted routinely by half-truths and in some instances outright lies.
-Fox news and congress top the list of spin and we take everything they say with a hefty dose of skepticism.
-The internet is loaded with misinformation people are eager to cite as factual.
+Fox news and Congress top the list of spin and we take everything they say with a hefty dose of skepticism or outright disbelief.
+We know there is a gotcha lurking about somewhere.

-When someone makes up a wildly unbelievable excuse to decline an invitation, I’m aware the intent is to spare my feelings, but more often than not, they insult my intelligence.
+For example, when someone makes up an unbelievable whopper to decline my invitation, I’m aware the intent is to spare my feelings.
+More often than not, they insult my intelligence.

-Topping the list of least believed lies is the “hurry up and conjure a conflicting engagement”.
-Do I really believe you have a last minute opportunity to visit the Vatican that conflicts with the exact same time I was coming for a visit?
-And, don’t send a Photoshopped pix of you and the pope for proof.
+Topping the list of least believed lies is the “conjure an over the top conflicting engagement.”
+Am I to believe that your last-minute opportunity to visit the Vatican conflicts with the exact same time I was coming for a visit?
+(And, don’t send a photoshopped pix of you and the pope for proof.)

 I am also aware of the “bait and switch/reward” technique.
-This is usually deployed when declining an invitation while countering with a disingenuousness offer to meet at the Hari Krishna restaurant for brunch Sunday morning at 5:30 AM.
+This is usually deployed when declining an invitation is accompanied by a dis-ingenuousness offer to meet at the Hari Krishna restaurant for brunch Sunday morning at 5:30 AM.
 The insincerity of this invite implies my transportation to this event involves a short yellow bus.

 You will no doubt be ecstatic when you receive an autographed photo of the pope along with a framed copy of the Mayan calendar.